microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/README.md

 To do this, right click on Docker in your system tray and click `Switch to Windows containers...`.
 Wait for Docker to restart before continuing.

-1. To build the container, open a new powershell terminal and make sure you've changed directories to the root of this repository.
+1. To build the container, open a new powershell terminal and make sure you have changed directories to the root of this repository.
 If you are, run the following command:

     ```powershell
     docker build `